evanthebouncy/program-synthesis-minimal/_posts/2022-08-30-generation-with-llm.md

 ![Image with caption](/program-synthesis-primer/assets/llm-generation/tokenizer-model1.png){: width="100%" }

-We'll be using the very light-weight `byt5-base` model (2.17Gb).
+We'll fine-tune the light-weight `byt5-base` model (2.17Gb).
 It treats each character (such as `a` or `]`) as its own token (total 256 token-ids).
+One does not need a "truly large" model, since we'll be giving it on plenty in-domain datapoints.
+Getting the model and the tokenizer is fairly easy.

+{::comment}
 Compared to codex (>50k token-ids), it does not need to maintain a hefty embedding layer that maps tokens to a continuous representation.

-For fine-tuning, one does not need a "truly large" model, since we'll be giving it on plenty in-domain datapoints.
-Getting the model and the tokenizer is fairly easy.
+{:/comment}

 {% highlight python %}
 !pip install transformers datasets